kfitz/presentations.kfitz.info/utk.md

 # why?

 Note: Why has Amazon become so powerful a force in web hosting and cloud computing?
 Largely because they provide not just servers but a powerful and wide-ranging suite of tools that help folks like us not just make our platform available but also help keep it stable and secure.
 AWS provides connected equipment and tools that would be more than a full-time job for someone to maintain in-house, and it provides extraordinary flexibility and scale.
 So… it works for us, just as it works for 42,000 of the top 100,000 websites across the internet.
 But I’m not happy about it.
 It’s not just that I hate feeding more money into the Bezos empire every month, but that I know for certain that our values and Bezos’s do not align.
-And every so often I have to stop and ask myself how much good it does for us to build pathways of escape from the extractive clutches of Elsevier and Springer-Nature, only to have them deliver us all into the maw of AWS?
+And every so often I have to stop and ask myself how much good it does for us to build pathways of escape from the extractive clutches of Elsevier and Springer-Nature, only to have those pathways deliver us all into the maw of AWS?

 # ~~alternatives~~

 Notes: AWS has a stranglehold on web-based platforms of our size, as we’re too complicated for a server kept under the desk, too big for a smaller hosting service, and too small for our own data center.
-And if you son’t want to deal with the risks and costs involved in owning and operating the metal yourself, there just aren’t many alternatives, and certainly not many good ones.
+And if you don’t want to deal with the risks and costs involved in owning and operating the metal yourself, there just aren’t many alternatives, and certainly not many good ones.

 # MSU